Davenport man recovering from COVID-19 shares experience

 DAVENPORT, Iowa (KWQC) - Like many others who have tested positive for COVID-19, it was a waiting game for Zachary Edwards of Davenport.

 "I've never been that sick before.
-I consider myself fairly healthy and I don't have any pre-existing conditions."
+I consider myself fairly healthy and I don't have any pre-existing conditions," he said.

 Edwards came down with a fever in the evening on St. Patrick's Day, which lasted throughout the night.